midearth-labs/fit-journey/game/design/content-generation/background.md

 ---

 # **3. Questions Design**
-Think deeply and ensure each question in an article is not too similar to another.
+Think deeply and ensure each question in an article is not too similar to another question.
+Standalone questions must focus only on the article body and key takeaways.
+Passage based questions must focus on the passage text primarily, and then the article body secondarily.

 ## **Core Structure Requirements**
-- **Questions per Knowledge Article:** Exactly 15 questions
-- **Session format:** 11 standalone questions + 4 Passage-based questions = 15
+- **Questions per Knowledge Article:** 11 standalone questions + 4 Passage-based questions per passage i.e. if there is just one passage, we would have 15 questions, but if there is 2 passages, it will be 19 questions, and if 3 passages, 23 questions.
 - **Correct Answers:** Exactly ONE correct answer per question
 - **Answer Composition (Type 1 & Type 3):** 1 correct + 2 plausible wrong + 1 humorous wrong